mbarajas-comptia/RenewaWatt/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
 - **Fastify**: A lightweight and modern backend http framework

+**frontend** Contains the vite + React template, which can be started using `npm start` command **backend** Is a simple fastify webserver, which can be started using `npm start` command

+Both repos feature live-reload and will update automatically as you save your files.

 ## Getting Started

 ### Prerequisites